Security beefed up in Mumbai's Aarey Colony ahead of polling day

-With abundant patches of isolated forest areas, Aarey Milk Colony is often frequented by political party workers for clandestine meetings or while looking for illegal liquor supplies, which the police is trying to prevent
+With abundant patches of isolated forest areas, Aarey Milk Colony is often frequented by political party workers for clandestine meetings or while looking for illegal liquor supplies

 With polling day tomorrow, the police officials have increased vigilance and patrolling inside Aarey Milk colony, and have also started surprise checks at various padas at night, when local politicians have been known to organise meetings in isolated areas abundant in the forest.